 Long-Term Disability (LTD) Claims for Physicians

-Occupations in the medical field are both physically and mentally demanding.
-Unfortunately, this means that disabilities are all too common, especially among physicians.
-Given the years of hard work that goes into building a career as a physician, the prospect of being unable to work and needing to file a disability claim can be daunting and difficult to accept.
+Given the years of demanding work that goes into building a career as a physician, the prospect of being unable to work and needing to file a disability claim can be daunting and difficult to accept.
 This article will address a few of the questions you may have about your long-term disability (LTD) claim.

 How Can I Find Out More About My Long-Term Disability Coverage?